Quiz Yourself

 0%

-True or False: Deforestation is the second leading cause of global warming in the world.
+True or False: Deforestation is a leading cause of global warming in the world.

 Correct!
 Wrong!